-- 4.1 Introduction
+- 1.0 Introduction

-- 4.2 Learning Outcomes
+- 2.0 Intended Learning Outcomes (ILOs)

+- 3.0 Main Content

-- 4.3 Importance of a Library Budget
+- 3.1 Importance of a Library Budget

-- 4.4 Challenges of a Library Budget
+- 3.2 Challenges of a Library Budget

-- 4.5 Summary
+- 4.0 Summary

-- 4.6 Glossary
+- 5.0 Conclusion

-- 4.7 References/Further Readings

-- 4.8 Possible Answers to Self-Assessment Exercise(s) within the Content
+- 6.0 Tutor-Marked Assignment

+- 7.0 References / Further Reading

-The importance of a library budget, gives the library a focus and sense of direction in the sense that the library is working with a guide and not spending funds blindly.
-Having a budget guides the library management.
-All departments of the library or organizations are supposed to submit their own expenses and income so that it will put together by the financial manager and submitted to the appropriate authority.
+The importance of a library budget gives the library a focus and sense of direction in the sense that the library is working with a guide and not spending funds blindly.
+Having a budget guides library management.
+All departments of the library or organisations are supposed to submit their own expenses and income so that they will be put together by the financial manager and submitted to the appropriate authority.

-- Importance of library budget - Challenges of library budget
+- Discuss the importance of library budget - Explain the challenges of library budget.

-4.3 Importance of Budget
+3.1 Importance of Budget

-The importance of budget cannot be over emphasized because it helps the library to work within a certain time frame and limit its expenses to income.
+The importance of budget cannot be overemphasised because it helps the library to work within a certain time frame and limit its expenses to income.
 According to Parameswaran (2005) budget is a plan that tells us the amount and source of money assigned for the facility of a certain service among the priority lists.
 The word Budget originally meant the moneybag or the public reward.
 The word now means, "Plans of government finances submitted for the approval of the legislature".
-Budget is a time bound financial program systematically worked out and ready for accomplishment in the succeeding fiscal year.
+Budget is a time-bound financial program systematically worked out and ready for accomplishment in the succeeding fiscal year.
 It is a full plan of action, which brings together in one consolidated statement all financial requirements of the government.
-Obadan (2003) stated that budget is a procedure of plan, which show programs or projected of government expenditure spent towards for achieving some policy targets.
-It is important to deeply understand budget before going into its importance.
+Obadan (2003) states that a budget is a procedure of plan, which show programs or projected government expenditure spent towards achieving some policy targets.
+It is important to deeply understand the budget before going into its importance.

-Murugan (2012), outlined the importance of budget in the library which includes: - collection development, increasing demand for online resources and services, division of funds between staff and materials and decentralization of the library.
+Murugan (2012), outlines the importance of budget in the library which includes:- collection development, increasing demand for online resources and services, division of funds between staff and materials and decentralization of the library.